ihsn/SDCPractice/_build/html/_sources/anon_methods.rst.txt

 other regions are only semi-urban or rural, a suppression in the variable region for a record in region 1 can be simply reconstructed by the rural/urban variable.
-Therefore, it is useful to suppress the values corresponding to the suppressions in those linked variables.
-Example 5.9 illustrates how to suppress the values in the variable “rururb” corresponding to the suppressions in the region variable.
+Therefore, it is useful to suppress the values corresponding to the suppressions in those linked variables. :numref:`code59` illustrates how to suppress the values in the variable “rururb” corresponding to the suppressions in the region variable.
 All values of “rururb”, which correspond to a suppressed value (NA) in the variable “region” are suppressed (set to NA).

-Example 5.9: Manually suppressing values in linked variables

 .. code-block:: R
+   :linenos:
+   :caption: Manually suppressing values in linked variables
+   :name: code59

     # Suppress values of rururb in file if region is suppressed
     file[is.na(sdcInitial@manipKeyVars$region) & !is.na(sdcInitial@origData$region),'sizRes'] <- NA